Size in Square Kilometres

 Tursiops aduncus, Delphinus delphis, Balaenoptera musculus, Globicephala melas, Balaenoptera bonaerensis, Pseudorca crassidens, Orcinus orca, Kogia breviceps, Physeter macrocephalus, Caperea marginata, Tasmacetus shepherdi, Mesoplodon grayi, Ziphius cavirostris

-The area delineated includes overlapping habitats in which: resident endangered Australian sea lions (Goldsworthy et al. 2009) and resident New Zealand fur seals (Campbell et al. 2014) breed, haul-out, and forage, southern right whales breed and nurse their young (DSEWPaC 2012), and endangered blue whales and humpback whales (hilderhouse et al. 2008) to migrate (McCauley & Jenner 2010; Salgado Kent et al. 2014).
-The area includes waters from the coast out to the edge of the continental shelf at locations where Australian sea lions and New Zealand fur seal colonies occur, in order to include their foraging areas or Australian sea lions, and extends out to 3 nm from the coast for southern right whales in all other areas.
-Coincidentally, part of the migratory corridor for pygmy blue and humpback whales occurs within the IMMA between the coast and continental shelf.
+The IMMA area delineated includes overlapping habitats in which: resident endangered Australian sea lions (Goldsworthy et al. 2009) and resident New Zealand fur seals (Campbell et al. 2014) breed, haul-out, and forage.
+Southern right whales breed and nurse their young (DSEWPaC 2012) in the IMMA, and endangered blue whales and humpback whales (Childerhouse et al. 2008) migrate through (McCauley & Jenner 2010; Salgado Kent et al. 2014).
+The area includes waters from the coast out to the edge of the continental shelf at locations where Australian sea lions and New Zealand fur seal colonies occur, in order to include their foraging areas.
+It extends out to 3 nm from the coast for southern right whales in all other areas.
+Part of the migratory corridor for pygmy blue and humpback whales occurs within the IMMA between the coast and continental shelf.
 The most western parts (Geographe Bay, the Cape Naturaliste and Cape Leeuwin region and Naturaliste Plateau) are particularly important for migrating whales of both species, including mothers nursing calves following the coast on their way south (Salgado Kent et al. 2014).
 A wide range of other whale species are known to occur in the region and include: dwarf minke whale, fin whale, pygmy right whale, sperm, pygmy sperm, and dwarf sperm whales, and strap-toothed, Gray’s and Cuvier’s beaked whales (Groom & Coughran, 2012; Groom, Coughran & Raudino 2014).
 These other species may transit the area and forage or calve in it.

 Description of Qualifying Criteria